Saharsh007/CSE/COMPUTER NETWORKS LAB/WEEK 1/readme.md

-> WIRESHARK  - Wireshark is a network packet analyzer.
+>* WIRESHARK  - Wireshark is a network packet analyzer.
 A network packet analyzer will try to capture network packets and tries to display that packet data as detailed as possible.
-These are other packet analyser
-TCPDUMP, gnuplot, PyViz.
+>* TCPDUMP -  is a type of packet analyzer software utility that monitors and logs TCP/IP traffic passing between a network and the computer on which it is executed.
- NetAnim  -  offline animator
+>* NetAnim  -  offline animator whihc animates the simulation of XML trace file collected during simulation.
+>* PyViz - another animator
+>* gnuplot - used in plotting graphs
 ...